jaspector

 Contact Building Inspector for office hours and availability.

-Typical inspection sequence: Standard inspection stages for new residential construction typically include: foundation/footing (before concrete pour), rough framing/rough plumbing/rough electrical (before walls close), insulation (if applicable), and final inspection (upon completion before occupancy).
+Typical sequence: Standard inspection stages for new residential construction typically include: foundation/footing (before concrete pour), rough framing/rough plumbing/rough electrical (before walls close), insulation (if applicable), and final inspection (upon completion before occupancy).
 Confirm exact required stages with Building Inspector.

-Do I need a building permit in New Albany, MS?
+01 Do I need a building permit in New Albany, MS?

 Building permits are required for all construction within the City of New Albany.
 Permit triggers include new construction, additions, enlargements, major renovations, change of use, and demolition.
 Alterations affecting property drainage require permit approval.

-How do I apply for a building permit in New Albany, MS?
+02 How do I apply for a building permit in New Albany, MS?

-1. Contact Building Inspector Eric Thomas at (662) 538-4108 or (662) 266-0836 for pre-application consultation to verify code compliance and zoning requirements.
+To apply for a building permit in New Albany, MS, follow these steps: 1.
+Contact Building Inspector Eric Thomas at (662) 538-4108 or (662) 266-0836 for pre-application consultation to verify code compliance and zoning requirements.
 2. Confirm contractor licensing requirements — contractors performing any construction work (building, electrical, plumbing, HVAC, gas) must be licensed and bonded with the City of New Albany and hold an MSBOC Minimum Residential Builders License for projects $50,000+.
 Property owners constructing their own primary residence are exempt from contractor licensing but must still obtain permits.
 3. Assemble two (2) complete sets of construction drawings including: site plan, floor plan, plumbing plan, electrical plan, foundation layout, wall/ceiling/roof sections, elevation (if flood-prone), and total project cost.
 4. Submit application and drawings at City Hall (101 W. Bankhead Street) with all required documentation.
 5. Pay permit fee (based on project cost; building inspector may request contract copy or use base square-footage pricing).
 6. Receive permit approval and proceed with construction.
 7. Schedule required inspections at each construction stage.

-How long does it take to get a building permit in New Albany, MS?
+03 How long does it take to get a building permit in New Albany, MS?

-What work is exempt from building permits in New Albany, MS?
+04 What work is exempt from building permits in New Albany, MS?

-How do I schedule a building inspection in New Albany, MS?
+05 How do I schedule a building inspection in New Albany, MS?

-Inspections can be scheduled via: Building Inspector Eric Thomas: (662) 538-4108 or (662) 266-0836, Building Inspector Joey Watson: (662) 266-1037.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in New Albany, MS via: Building Inspector Eric Thomas: (662) 538-4108 or (662) 266-0836, Building Inspector Joey Watson: (662) 266-1037.
 Contact Building Inspector to schedule inspections at required stages..

-Other cities in Union County
+Other jurisdictions in Union County.

-View all Union County jurisdictions →
+All Union County jurisdictions →